 Psychologist Rollo May asked the question: 'What if imagination and art are not frosting at all, but the fountainhead of human experience?'
 Our nation is looking for comfort, looking for answers.
-I will be studying the work of the 18 other artists in this show with Dr May's words in mind.
+Art, in its many forms, has always been about explaining mystery.
+I'm thankful that Dr. Miller and Drury University recognize this.
 Here is a link to a piece that KOLR10 news did regarding the show.

 Event Date: 2020-11-06 12:00 AM - 2020-11-25 12:00 AM